the729/go-libra/gopherjs-libra/README.md

 Arguments:
  - publicKey (Uint8Array): 32-byte ed25519 public key.

-Returns SHA3 hash of input public key, which is used as Libra account address.
+Returns last 16 bytes of SHA3 hash of input public key, which is used as Libra account address.

+### `.pubkeyToAuthKey(publicKey)`

+Arguments:
+ - publicKey (Uint8Array): 32-byte ed25519 public key.

+Returns the full SHA3 hash of input public key, which is used as initial Libra account auth key.

 ## Object: `Client`